 Funded by TV licence fees

 Approximately 98% of NRK’s activities are funded by TV licence fees and thus have no special links to commercial services or products.

 Licence funds and other public income should not subsidise commercial activities.
 NRK has the opportunity to develop commercial services which contribute towards funding public broadcasting services, but this occurs entirely via NRK’s wholly-owned commercial subsidiary NRK Aktivum.

 In this way NRK is able to maintain a clear accounting and operational division between NRK’s commercial activities and its public broadcasting activities.

 NRK operates on all platforms without any advertising.
 This applies to TV, radio and Internet.
 During the course of 2010 NRK removed its banner advertisements on its websites.

 One of the reasons for this is that new media and the Internet have become defined as part of NRK’s public broadcasting mandate and these services should therefore be part of what people already have paid for via licence fees.

 For a long time The Norwegian Broadcasting Corporation (NRK) has been Norway's largest media house.

-NRK has in 2012 around 3 500 employees situated on 56 departments throughout Norway with the main office at Marienlyst, Oslo.
+NRK has around 3 500 employees situated on 56 departments throughout Norway with the main office at Marienlyst, Oslo.
 Total budget is five billion NOK.